 1977: Florida Bans Gay Adoptions

 In 1977, Florida became the first state to enact a law that specifically prohibited adoptions by homosexuals.
-That same year, singer and beauty queen Anita Bryant became the public face of the "Save Our Children," which fought to repeal a nondiscrimination policy in Miami-Dade County through a public referendum.
-Bryant frequently deriding gay men and lesbians as "perverted" and "deviant-minded" in campaign materials and media appearances.
-Her campaign specifically targeted lesbian and gay teachers and parents, arguing that exposure to LGBTQ people would encourage children to adopt a "homosexual lifestyle."
+That same year, singer and beauty queen Anita Bryant became the public face of the “Save Our Children,” which fought to repeal a nondiscrimination policy in Miami-Dade County through a public referendum.
+Bryant frequently derides gay men and lesbians as “perverted” and “deviant-minded” in campaign materials and media appearances.
+Her campaign specifically targeted lesbian and gay teachers and parents, arguing that exposure to LGBTQ people would encourage children to adopt a “homosexual lifestyle.”

-Bryant's campaign helped inspire and set the tone for similar efforts throughout the country to repeal LGBTQ protections and restrict adoption rights.
-Many historians point to the success of Bryant's campaign as part of the inspiration for the rise of the Christian right in American politics.
-Two years after aiding Bryant in her efforts in Miami-Dade, for example, Reverend Jerry Falwell went on to found the Moral Majority in 1979, and organization that played a significant role in fighting proposed nondiscrimination policies, among other rights for LGBTQ people, throughout the 1980s.
+Bryant’s campaign helped inspire and set the tone for similar efforts throughout the country to repeal LGBTQ protections and restrict adoption rights.
+Many historians point to the success of Bryant’s campaign as part of the inspiration for the rise of the Christian right in American politics.
+Two years after aiding Bryant in her efforts in Miami-Dade, for example, Reverend Jerry Falwell went on to found the Moral Majority in 1979, an organization that played a significant role in fighting proposed nondiscrimination policies, among other rights for LGBTQ people, throughout the 1980s.
 Throughout the 1970s and 1980s, Bryant and her allies worked to repeal more than a dozen nondiscrimination ordinances in cities such as St. Paul, Minnesota, and Wichita, Kansas, and prevent the passage or consideration of such ordinances in many others.

 Florida’s ban on gay adoption would stay in place for 33 years, until 2010 when an appellate court ruled that the state’s law was unconstitutional because it has no rational relationship to the best interests of children.